sueszli/osue/exams/README.md

 # Tip: You should probably compile these exams on the inflab server

-If you try to run exams that depend on a pre-compiled object file with `make all` on your local machine, then you might get an error message like I did.
+If you try to run some of the exams that depend on a pre-compiled object file with `make all` on your local machine, then you might get an error message like I did.

 Check out your architecture with `uname -a`.